About Twin Pines Housing

 - WISE of the Upper Valley

-In addition to our many resident programs, including gardening, wellness, and food sharing programs, Twin Pines Housing offers qualified residents access to Vermont’s Support and Services at Home Program (SASH Program) and a free financial coach to help with budgeting and goal planning.
+In addition to our many resident programs, including gardening, wellness, and food access programs, Twin Pines Housing offers qualified residents access to Vermont’s Support and Services at Home Program (SASH).